Samuel P. Taylor State Park Attractions and Activities

 Drive out to have a look at Goat Rock and spend the afternoon on the adjacent beach

-Many Sonoma coast beaches are considered too dangerous for wading and swimming, but some sheltered beaches and inlets can be safe under favorable conditions.
+Many Sonoma coast beaches are considered too dangerous for wading and swimming.
 Always check with park rangers about the safety of a particular beach.

 Samuel P. Taylor State Park is located in the steep, rolling hills of Marin County, only a few miles from Point Reyes National Seashore.
 The park is characterized by open grasslands and areas of coast redwoods.
 Visitors enjoy hiking trails and picnicking among the redwoods.
 Many use it as a base for visiting nearby Mountain Tamalpais and the Marin headlands.